-Another second generation product, the X2 earbuds from Jaybird, is one of the best pairs of earbuds to come out this year, and offers an improved fit along with a powerful in-ear sound.
+The X3 earbuds from Jaybird are considered by many to be one of the best pairs of wireless earbuds to come out this year.
+They offer an improved fit and a powerful in-ear sound.

 These small and durable earbuds are excellently designed, down to their liquipel hydrophobic coating that is good enough to be backed by a lifetime sweat warranty.
 The buds are connected with a tangle-free flat cable with inline controls for Bluetooth pairing power, and volume.
 Because they are on the connecting cable, these controls end up somewhere behind your ear, but while slightly hard to reach, are still very useful.

-And although the X2 saw a fair amount of improvement in fit and ergonomics, the sound has remained about the same as the for original BlueBuds X. This is by no means bad news, as the BlueBuds are among the best sounding earbuds out there, with a rich and punchy sound that sounds good at any volume.
+And although the X3 saw a fair amount of improvement in fit and ergonomics, the sound has remained about the same as its predecessors.
+This is by no means bad news, as the BlueBuds are among the best sounding earbuds out there, with a rich and punchy sound that sounds good at any volume.

 Because these in-ear headphones are powered by 6mm drivers, they will not beat the sound of an over-ear pair of cans, nor will they sound as good as full as a wired pair of headphones.
 But the convenience they offer is excellent, and with a proper seal, they sound great (but just short of excellent) for a pair of sport headphones.